 For all SEIU Members, please contact our office at 510.452.1100, ext 0 for details regarding full tuition reimbursement

-- Applicant must possess a high school diploma or GED equivalent
+- Possess a high school diploma or GED equivalent

-- Applicant must possess a current American Heart Association Healthcare Provider BLS card prior to the first day of class
+- Possess a current American Heart Association Healthcare Provider BLS certification card prior to the first day of class

 - TB- Tuberculosis within 1 year

 - MMR- Measles, Mumps, Rubella (childhood record OK)